kdheepak/panvimdoc/README.md

 It would be nice to write documentation in Markdown and convert to vimdoc.
 [@mjlbach](https://github.com/mjlbach) has already implemented a neovim treesitter markdown to vimdoc converter that works fairly well.
 I found two other projects that do something similar, again linked in the references.
-As far as I can tell, these projects are all in use and actively maintained.
+As far as I can tell, these projects are all in use and actively maintained and these projects may suit your need.

 However, none of these projects use Pandoc.
 Pandoc Markdown supports a wide number of features.